-- 2 Click the BootChain menu > Restore Original MBR to display the Restore Original MBR dialog box. - 3 Click OK to start the restore process.
+- 1 Make sure you have launched the Emergency Recovery application and loaded the device's ERI file.
+See Launching the Emergency Recovery Application. - 2 Click the BootChain menu > Restore Original MBR to display the Restore Original MBR dialog box. - 3 Click OK to start the restore process.

 The dialog box closes when the original MBR is restored.

-- 4 Close the application.

-- 5 Shut down the device, then restart it.
+- 4 Close the application. - 5 Shut down the device, then restart it.

-9.5 Erasing the Disk
+Erasing the Disk

 This section applies to standard hard drives.
 It does not apply to self-encrypting hard drives.
-For information about erasing a self-encrypting hard drive, see Section 10.5, "Erasing the Disk," on page 55.
+For information about erasing a self-encrypting hard drive, see Erasing the Disk.